WALY (FM): Altoona's Power Station WPRR

-On December 26, 1980, the station changed its call sign to WPRR becoming America's 1st FM station to have the "Power" moniker/branding and changed format from a automated Top 40 format to an AOR format.
-WPRR changed formats again in the mid 1980s to automated Top 40/CHR.
+On December 26, 1980, the station changed its call sign to WPRR becoming America's 1st FM station to have the "Power" moniker/branding and changed format from an automated Top 40 format to an AOR format.
+WPRR changed formats again in the mid-1980s to automated Top 40/CHR.
 By 1986, a full on-air staff was hired and automation was no longer used.

 One of its most popular features in the 1990s was the morning show with WLS' morning veteran alum Tommy Edwards and Danice Bell which aired every Monday through Friday, other on air popular personalities to pass through WPRR during both the 1980s and 1990s were Scott St. John, Dave McCall, Steve Hilton, Bob McCarty, Dave Austin, J.B.
 Savage, Kristen Fox, Chad Bender, Jimmy Hatch, Darrell Ray, Bill Kurtis, Johnny "Hollywood John" Harlow, with Douglas "Doug Yoel" Thomas, and Richie Dennis.

 In 1999, WPRR was known as "Central PA's #1 Hit Music Station!
 100.1 WPRR" and had a slogan of "Serving all of Central Pennsylvania: Altoona, State College."
 In 2000, WPRR was rated second in Altoona with a market share of 11.5.

 WPRR Was known as "Today's Hit Music!
 Power 100 FM WPRR" in the 2000s and remained a Top 40/CHR station until its call sign was changed in 2005 as WWOT.